 Pappy Van Winkle is rare — really rare.

+When we compared it to a unicorn, we weren’t kidding.
 The distillery only releases around 7,000 cases a year, which is approximately 84,000 bottles.
 The distillery’s motto for its whiskey production is, “at a profit if we can, at a loss if we must, but always fine bourbon.”

-When you do find it, it’s pricey.
+When you do find it, it’ll cost you.

 Pappy was at the center of one of the largest alcohol heists.